 General outcomes of Level II Violations include one or more imposed inactive or active sanctions.
 Active sanctions are assigned in collaboration with the student and are based on the nature and circumstances of the student in question.
-In some cases, Level II Violations can result in the responding party being placed on Student Life Probation.
+In some cases, Level Il Violations can result in the responding party being placed on Student Life Probation.

-- Multiple Level I violations during an academic school year - Alcohol violations.
-As Trinity Western is an alcohol-free campus, these violations include but is not limited to: - " consumption of alcohol, - " alcohol intoxication, or - " possession of alcohol or empty alcohol containers on TWU property (including extension sites or facilities), at any TWUsponsored event, on a TWU-sponsored trip, or in any other circumstance in which the Student Code of Conduct applies. - " Consumption or possession of alcohol by minors and providing alcohol to those under the local legal drinking age are illegal acts. - Communication that is disruptive to community life and interpersonal relationships (e.g., gossip, slander, vulgar/obscene language, and prejudice).
-This includes, but is not limited to: - " disruptive communication in person, through physical messages such as notes or posters or - " disruptive communication through online platforms (eg. social media, Microsoft Teams, Moodle, Zoom) made to, or against another community member, student staff, or faculty. - Minor Theft - Fraud, misuse, or impersonation: - " Submitting forged documents or documents with a forged signature - " Impersonating another person - " Actions that lack honesty, civility, truthfulness, and integrity - " Identity theft - Possession, use, distribution, and being under the influence of cannabis and other THC products.
-This includes, but is not limited to: - " Use of cannabis and other THC products, - " cannabis intoxication and/or impairment, - " possession of cannabis and other THC products or possession of materials or products designed for cannabis and other THC products use; or
+- Multiple Level I violations during an academic school year - Fire safety violations (e.g., candle hazards) - Alcohol violations.
+As Trinity Western is an alcohol-free campus, these violations include but is not limited to: - " consumption of alcohol, - alcohol intoxication, or - possession of alcohol or empty alcohol containers on TWU property (including extension sites or facilities), at any TWUsponsored event, on a TWU-sponsored trip, or in any other circumstance in which the Student Code of Conduct applies. - Consumption or possession of alcohol by minors and providing alcohol to those under the local legal drinking age are illegal acts. - Use of tobacco, e-cigarettes and vaporizers on campus (e.g., outdoor/indoor cigarette smoking or vaping): - " Trinity Western University is a smoke, tobacco, and vape-free campus.
+Use of tobacco, e-cigarettes, or other sorts of nonmedicinal vaporizers in any form on TWU property, at any TWU-sponsored event, on a TWU-sponsored trip, or in any other circumstance in which the Code of Conduct applies is prohibited.
+Purchase of tobacco by minors and providing tobacco to those under the age of 19 is also prohibited. - Communication that is disruptive to community life and interpersonal relationships (e.g., gossip, slander, vulgar/obscene language, and prejudice).
+This includes, but is not limited to: - disruptive communication in person, through physical messages such as notes or posters or - disruptive communication through online platforms (eg. social media, Microsoft Teams, Moodle, Zoom) made to, or against another community member, student staff, or faculty. - Minor Theft - Fraud, misuse, or impersonation: - Submitting forged documents or documents with a forged signature - Impersonating another person - Actions that lack honesty, civility, truthfulness, and integrity - Identity theft - Possession, use, distribution, and being under the influence of cannabis and other THC products.
+This includes, but is not - " Use of cannabis and other THC products, - cannabis intoxication and/or impairment, - possession of cannabis and other THC products or possession of materials or products designed for cannabis and other THC products use; or